 A centralized architecture typically offers greater flexibility, lower operational costs and easier access for technicians.
 A cascaded approach may yield a faster return-on-investment with lower first-in and fiber costs.
 Usually, the centralized splitting solution is used in crowded city center or town areas, in order to reduce cost and easy to maintain the optical distributed network (ODN) nodes.
 In the other hand, two-level and multi-level cascaded splitting solution is used in curb or village places, to cover widely ODN nodes, conserve resources and save the money.

 When to design your FTTH network splitting level, in fact, centralized splitting and cascaded splitting both has its advantages and disadvantages.
 We had to weight these factors and select an appropriate splitting level for our network.
 As for splitting ratio design, to ensure a reliable signal transmission, the longer the transmission distance, the lower splitting ratio should be used.
-FS.COM provides full series 1xN or 2xN PLC splitters which can divide a single/dual optical input(s) into multiple optical outputs uniformly, and offer superior optical performance, high stability and high reliability to meet various application requirements.
-For more information, you can click here to know more details about our PLC splittrs.
+FS.COM provides full series 1xN or 2xN PLC and FBT optical splitters which can divide a single/dual optical input(s) into multiple optical outputs uniformly, and offer superior optical performance, high stability and high reliability to meet various application requirements.
+For more information, you can visit our site to know more details about our PON splitters.

 Copyright © 2002-2018.
 All Rights Reserved.